A chronic cough in an older dog can be concerning, especially when it keeps returning or slowly becomes more frequent over time.

 This may irritate the airways and trigger repeated coughing episodes.
 In some dogs, the cough initially appears mild and only happens during exercise or nighttime hours.

-As the condition progresses, owners may notice that their dog becomes tired more easily, breathes harder after activity, sleeps more, or becomes less interested in exercise.
+As the condition progresses, you may notice that your dog becomes tired more easily, breathes harder after activity, sleeps more, or becomes less interested in exercise.

 Some dogs may also develop panting or difficulty settling comfortably at night.